The Benefits of Chia Seeds with Ellie Bullen

-Our hero ingredient for this edition is the seed of the chia plant; chia seeds are tiny little seeds, full of goodness and belly-filling fiber.
-We spoke to Ellie Bullen, the 24-year-old Australian author of Elsa’s Wholesome Life, the brand-new lifestyle, nutrition and vegan recipe book, about her love of chia seeds and how they fit perfectly into her wholesome, plant-based diet.
+ur hero ingredient for this edition is the seed of the chia plant; chia seeds are tiny little seeds, full of goodness and belly-filling fiber.
+We spoke to Ellie Bullen, the 24-year-old Australian author of Elsa’s Wholesome Life, the brand-new lifestyle, nutrition and vegan recipe book, about her love of the benefits of chia seeds and how they fit perfectly into her wholesome, plant-based diet.

 Chia seeds are the edible seeds found within the stunning blue flowers of the chia plant (Salvia Hispania); a member of the mint family of plants, and indigenous to Southern and Central America.
 These seeds might be tiny, but they have an impressive nutritional portfolio.
-Not only are they rich in fiber, they’re packed with protein, omega 3 fatty acids, calcium, magnesium, and antioxidants.
+The benefits of chia seeds are myriad, not only are they rich in fiber, they’re packed with protein, omega 3 fatty acids, calcium, magnesium, and antioxidants.

 Ellie, who grew up on the eastern coast of Australia, has a super busy lifestyle, traveling the globe with her partner Alex, exploring and getting inspiration for her delicious recipes.
-Chia seeds provide her with slow release energy, crucial to keep her blood sugar levels stable throughout the day.
+The benefits of chia seeds include a slow release energy, crucial to keep her blood sugar levels stable throughout the day.
 When she’s not traveling, most of her time is spent in Indonesia where she gets to collect her thoughts and develop her recipes for all of us to enjoy.

 Ellie told us that she chose to follow a plant-based, vegan lifestyle and diet because it’s so great for her health.
 Traveling as much as she does, and crossing so many time zones, means that her diet needs to be perfectly balanced to keep her body nourished with the nutrients it needs.
 Ellie’s vegan diet is always high in fiber, vitamins, minerals and all nine essential amino acids and is low in saturated fat.
 And it’s not just her health that is supported by her vegan diet, she takes comfort from the fact it’s also great for the environment and for the welfare of animals.